chn650/ExData_Plotting1/README.md

 # How to run the R scripts
+* Download and unzip the <b>dataset</b> <a href="https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip">Electric power consumption</a> in your working directory.
+You will see the `household_power_consumption.txt` file in your working directory.
-* Make sure the scripts and the `household_power_consumption.txt` are in your working directory.
+* Make sure the R scripts are in your working directory.
 * Creating the png files:
   * Entering the command `source("plot1.R")` in R will create a png-file called `plot1.png` in your working directory.
   * Entering the command `source("plot2.R")` in R will create a png-file called `plot2.png` in your working directory.